 Our priority over this period has been to look after our residents and teams.
-We have made good progress in developing an enduring employerof-choice strategy as part of looking for ways to better support our teams.
-This is a critical part of our product offering that continues to underpin the quality of resident experience.
+We have made good progress in developing an enduring employer-of-choice strategy as part of looking for ways to better support our teams.
+This is a critical part of our product offering that continues to underpin the quality of the residents' experience.